JohnnySimple/employee-management-adv-db/README.md

 - Copy environment variables from `example.env` and populate the values in your `.env` file

 Migration:
+- Run `npx prisma generate`
-- Run `npx prisma migrate dev` to push db updates to your local db
+- Run `npx prisma migrate dev --name init` to push db updates to your local db

 After making changes to db schema in `schema.prisma`,
 - Run `npx prisma generate` to update db